-Name of Director Capacity/nature of interest Number of ordinary shares Approximate shareholding Mr. Lam Beneficiary of a discretionary trust (Note) 300,000,000 75%
+Name of Director Capacity/nature of interest Number of ordinary shares Approximate shareholding Mr. Lam Beneficiary of a discretionary 236,010,000 59%

-Note: All the 300,000,000 Shares are beneficially owned by Gold Cavaliers International Limited ("Gold Cavaliers").
-Gold Cavaliers is held as to approximately 78.67% (7,867 shares) by Max Super Holdings Limited ("Max Super") acting as the trustee of the Lam Family Trust.
+Note: All the 236,010,000 Shares are beneficially owned by Gold Cavaliers International Limited ("Gold Cavaliers").
+As at 31 December 2019, Gold Cavaliers was wholly owned by Max Super Holdings Limited ("Max Super") acting as the trustee of the Lam Family Trust.
 The Lam Family Trust was established by Mr. Lam and Ms. Wong Siu Fan, Beatrice ("Ms. Wong") as the settlors on 8 August 2016 as a discretionary trust for the benefit of themselves.
 Mr. Lam is one of the Controlling Shareholders, an executive Director and chief executive officer of the Company.
 By virtue of the SFO, Mr. Lam is thus deemed to be interested in the shares in which Gold Cavaliers is interested.